YinJC/uk-tex-faq/FAQ-widows.md

----
-layout: page
-title: Controlling widows and orphans
+# Controlling widows and orphans
----

 Widows (the last line of a paragraph at the start of a page) and orphans (the first line of paragraph at the end of a page) interrupt